artinZareie/Japh/docs/Errors.md

 <h2>Other Errors: </h2>

 > Other Errors will start with 9; for example 9XX
 1. Code 901: Not supported type.
-There is an array that has an property with invalid type.
+2. Code 902: Invalid format of string.